Thomas Callaway Arrested For Sexual Battery After Video Showed Him Slapping Reporter Alex Bozarjian’s Butt

 “I was getting ready to bring my hands up and wave to the camera to the audience, there was a misjudge in character and decision-making,” he said.
 “I touched her back; I did not know exactly where I touched her.”

-Callaway also said that he did not stop to see Bozarjian’s facial expression as he ran by, noting that if he had seen how distressed she looked he would have stopped and apologized in person.
+Callaway also said that he did not stop to see Bozarjian’s facial expression as he ran by, noting that if he had seen how distressed she looked, he would have stopped and apologized in person.

 The apology didn’t appear to sit well with the reporter.
 Bozarjian appeared on CBS’ This Morning, saying that while he agreed with his statement that he did not mean to hurt her as the slap did not physically hurt, it still did damage.